madgraph-ml/madnis-tf/README.rst

 MadNIS
 =================

-This a Machine learning framework to perform neural importance sampling and multi-channel Monte Carlo integration.
+This a machine learning framework to perform neural multi-channel importance sampling in MadGraph.
+It containes modules to construct a machine-learning based Monte Carlo integrator using TensorFlow 2.

 Installation